Extreme Value Theory with Spectral Techniques: application to a simple attractor

-Suppose now $z$ is a periodic point of minimal period $p.$ By doing as above we could stay away from the discontinuity lines up to $p$ iterates and look simply to $T^{-p}(B_n)\cap B_n.$ Since the map acts linearly, the $p$ preimage of $B_n$ would be an ellipse with center $z$ and symmetric w.r.t.\ the unstable manifold passing trough $z.$ So we have to compute the SRB measure of the intersection of the ellipse with the ball shown in Fig.~2.
+Suppose now $z$ is a periodic point of minimal period $p;$ of course the next considerations make sense if the limit (\ref{ED}) exists.
+By doing as above we could stay away from the discontinuity lines up to $p$ iterates and look simply to $T^{-p}(B_n)\cap B_n.$ Since the map acts linearly, the $p$ preimage of $B_n$ would be an ellipse with center $z$ and symmetric w.r.t.\ the unstable manifold passing trough $z.$ So we have to compute the SRB measure of the intersection of the ellipse with the ball shown in Fig.~2.

 It turns out that this computation is not easy.
 The natural idea would be to disintegrate the SRB measure along the unstable manifolds belonging to the unstable partition $\mathcal{W}^u$.
-We index such fibers as $W_{\nu}$ and we put $\zeta(\nu)$ the associated counting measure.
+We index such fibers as $W_{\nu}$ and we put $\zeta(\nu)$ the associated quotient measure.
 Let us recall that the conditional measures along leaves $W_{\nu}$ are normalized Lebesgue measures: we denote them with $l_{\nu}.$ If we call $\mathcal{E}_{in}$ the region of the ellipse inside the ball $B_n$, we have to compute